The Website The Birds Maps Virtual Tour Email us

 Pawpaw, Hoosier Banana, West Virginia Banana, Wild Banana, Quaker Delight, Hillbilly Mango

-The Common Pawpaw is a small native deciduous tree found through much of Virginia.
-It produces the largest edible fruit from a native tree in the United States.
-However, neither flowers nor fruit have been seen on the pawpaw trees in Monticello Park.
-The fruits begin to ripen in the late summer and reach their peak in September and October; they can be found in some places along the C&O Canal Towpath in Maryland.
+The Common Pawpaw is a native deciduous tree found through much of Virginia.
+A patch of Common Pawpaw can be seen at Monticello Park on the Knoll Trail near Azalea Way.
+It is possible that the multiple trunks are part of a single tree from a single root system.
+Common Pawpaws produce the largest edible fruit from a native tree in the United States.
+The fruits begin to ripen in the late summer and reach their peak in September and October.
 The flavor has been compared to banana, with hints of vanilla, citrus, and mango.
 Common Pawpaw trees can grow to a height of 50 feet.
-Many of the common trees in our area grow to at least twice that height.
 Numerous species of pawpaws are in the genus Asimina, and the Zebra Swallowtail butterfly feeds exclusively on trees from this genus.
-It is possible that the pawpaw trees contain a chemical which the Zebra Swallowtail eats, thereby making it unpalatable for birds.
+It is possible that pawpaw trees contain a chemical which the Zebra Swallowtail eats, thereby making it unpalatable for birds.

 Return to the Index